 If you’re convicted and sentenced in the District Court or High Court, you’ll have to pay an offender levy of $50.

-If you feel you have been wrongly convicted or where you feel the sentence is too severe or inappropriate, you can appeal to a higher court for that court to reconsider the decision.
+If you feel you have been wrongly convicted or where you feel the sentence is too severe or inappropriate, you can appeal to a senior court for that court to reconsider the decision.

 To find out more you should talk with your lawyer or contact your local Community Law Centre.